nodejs/node/COLLABORATOR_GUIDE.md

 N-API provides an ABI stable API that we will have to support in future versions without the usual option to modify or remove existing APIs on SemVer boundaries.
-Therefore,additions need to be managed carefully.
+Therefore, additions need to be managed carefully.

 This
 [guide](https://github.com/nodejs/node/blob/master/doc/guides/adding-new-napi-api.md)
-outlines the requirements and principals that we should follow when approving and landing new N-API APIs (additions to node_api.h and node_api_types.h).
+outlines the requirements and principals that we should follow when approving and landing new N-API APIs (any additions to node_api.h and node_api_types.h).

-Two of the key requirements is that additions be landed as experimental and then only promoted out of experimental with agreement from the [n-api team](https://github.com/orgs/nodejs/teams/n-api).
+Two of the key requirements are that additions be landed as experimental and then only promoted out of experimental with agreement from the [n-api team](https://github.com/orgs/nodejs/teams/n-api).